Desi Arnaz Jr.: Career

-At age 12, Arnaz was a drummer with Dino, Desi, & Billy.
+At age 12, Arnaz was a drummer with Dino, Desi & Billy.
 The others were Dean Paul Martin (son of Dean Martin) and Billy Hinsche.
 The band scored two hit singles with "I'm a Fool" and "Not the Lovin' Kind" in 1965.
+With Billy's passing in 2021, Desi is the sole surviving member of the trio.

 Acting

 From 1968 to 1974, Desi Arnaz and his sister Lucie co-starred opposite their mother in Here's Lucy as her children.
-In 1968, he had a guest-starring role as Jerry and Suzie's drum-playing friend Tommy in the episode, "The Hombre Who Came to Dinner: Part 2," from the show The Mothers-in-Law, executive-produced and directed by his father.
-In 1970, he appeared on The Brady Bunch episode "The Possible Dream."
+In 1968, he had a guest-starring role as Jerry and Suzie's drum-playing friend Tommy in the episode, "The Hombre Who Came to Dinner: Part 2", from the show The Mothers-in-Law, executive-produced and directed by his father.
+In 1970, he appeared on The Brady Bunch episode "The Possible Dream".
+He starred in the tearjerker movie Red Sky at Morning in 1971 with Richard Thomas, Richard Crenna and Claire Bloom.
 His best chance at enduring Hollywood fame came in 1973, when he played the title role in the film Marco, a musical about the life of adventurer Marco Polo.
 However, like most Hollywood musicals of that period, it failed to register at the box office.

 In 1974, Arnaz played the title role in the Western movie Billy Two Hats with Gregory Peck.
 In 1976, he appeared on two episodes of the television series, The Streets of San Francisco.
 Arnaz also appeared in a 1976 episode of Saturday Night Live (SNL) hosted by both Desi Arnaz and Desi Arnaz Jr..
 The younger Arnaz played Ricky Ricardo while Gilda Radner played Lucy in spoofs of supposed ill-fated pilots for I Love Lucy.

 In 1977, he was the lead in the film Joyride opposite fellow children of famous actors Melanie Griffith, Robert Carradine, and Anne Lockhart.

-Arnaz's acting extended into the late 1980s with various appearances on television, and a leading role in the series Automan, which ran from 1983 to 1984.
+Arnaz's acting extended into the late 1980s with various appearances on television, and a leading role in the short-lived TV series Automan, which ran from 1983 to 1984 in only 12 episodes.

 In 1992, he played his father in the movie The Mambo Kings, based on a Pulitzer Prize-winning novel that he felt treated his father with respect.
 The film includes a scene in which Desi Jr., playing his father's character Ricky Ricardo, acts opposite his mother as Lucy Ricardo with film from the TV series intercut with the cast.